This post may contain affiliate links. Read my full disclosure policy.

 - Drain the jackfruit and cut into very thin slices, slicing through the core, see photo.

 - Place it in the middle of a kitchen towel, roll it up and wring it out very very firmly.
 Squeeze out as much water as you can.
 You should see quite a bit of liquid release.

 - Heat 1 tablespoon oil (save the other tablespoon for later) and saute the onion, garlic and jalapeno over medium heat until deeply golden and fragrant, about 5-6 minutes stirring often.
 Be patient here, this is where the flavor is. 🙂

 - Add the jackfruit, and soy sauce and stir well and lower heat.
 This is where you’ll let the moisture cook-off even more- you want to get this fairly dry but without burning.
 So low heat, stirring occasionally, uncovered, 3-5 minutes.

-- Use Jackfruit Carnitas in tacos, enchiladas, burrito or burrito bowls, breakfast bowls.
+- Use Jackfruit Carnitas in tacos, enchiladas, burritos or burrito bowls, and breakfast bowls.

 - Serving Size: ½ cup

 - Sodium: 566.3 mg